Student Health Insurance FAQs for Plan Year 2014-2015

 There are no co-pays or deductibles for services received at the Student Wellness Center.
-When you receive services outside of Student Wellness, you will pay an annual deductible of $300.
-That means you will pay the first $300 towards services received during the policy year.
-There are also co-pays for services outside Student Wellness which include: $15 for a doctor’s visit; $25 for therapy visits, and $100 for an emergency room visit.
+When you receive services outside of Student Wellness, you will pay an annual deductible of $250.
+That means you will pay the first $250 towards services received during the policy year.
+There are also co-pays for services outside Student Wellness which include: $25 for all Provider visits, and $100 for an emergency department visit.
 Prescriptions have a co-pay of $20 when used at the SHC pharmacy, and is reimbursed at 50% for medications purchased outside the SHC pharmacy.
 For detailed information regarding the deductible and co-payments, please refer to the 2015/2016 Aetna Student Health Insurance Guide.

 - What pharmacy do I use?

 - Prescriptions have a co-pay of $20 when purchased at the SHC pharmacy.
 If you use an outside pharmacy, you pay 50% of the costs after you have met your deductible.

 - How is it different from the Student Health Fee?